day8/re-com/README.md

 code and plenty of yadda yadda explanatory strings, comes to about 167K compressed when using `:optimizations :advanced` (700K uncompressed).
 That number includes ReactJS plus the ClojureScript libs and runtime.
 So, everything.
+Note:  these numbers no longer match the demo app.
+We wanted to show off some of the debug features in our demo app, so we backed away from fully advanced, minified compilation.

 ## So, Without Ado Being Any Furthered ...